+"The costuming and scence enects blue liantly set off the play.
 "The Charlatan" is by John Philip Sousa and Librettist Klein.
 The music is inspiring.
 While the music is mostly on the march order, there are selections which have strains of other classes, lons which have strains of other classes, blending and making a splendid opera.
-There is a diversion of opinion as to the difference between "The Charlatan" and "El Capitan," two popular Sousa operas.
-Many believe that the play last night is the better, while many were board evergesing while many were heard expressing preference for "El Capitan."
+There is a diversion of opin-ion as to the difference between "The Charlatan" and "El Capitan," two popular Sousa operas.
+Many beliève that the play last night is the better, while many wore heard expressing while many were heard expressing preference for "El Capitan."